 - Great Magnesium Source: Protects against high blood pressure, muscle spasms, migraine headaches, tension, soreness and fatigue.
 Magnesium also works with calcium to support healthy muscles and bones in the human body.

-- Nourishes the Hair and Skin: Helps the body utilize iron, eliminate free radicals, develop bone and connective tissue, and produce the critical skin and hair pigment, melanin.
+- Nourishes the Hair and Skin: Helps the body utilize iron, eliminate free radicals,

 - Strengthens Bones and Nerves: Magnesium, by balancing calcium, helps regulate nerve and muscle tone.
 Also serves as nature’s own calcium channel blocker, preventing calcium from rushing into the nerve cell and activating the nerve, keeping the nerves relaxed.